-PHD IN RHETORIC & WRITING
+PHD IN RHETORIC AND WRITING

-R&W PhD Course Requirements
+RW PhD Course Requirements

-All of the following core courses (18 credits):
+1. Core Requirements; all of the following core courses (18 credits):

 2. Concentration Requirements